kwoksir/Create-a-Pencil-Sketch-Portrait-with-Python-OpenCV/README.md

     gray_image = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)
     invert_image = 255 - gray_image
 ```
+A negative of the image can be obtained by "inverting" the grayscale value of every pixel.
+Since by default grayscale values are represented as integers in the range [0,255] (i.e., precision CV_8U), the "inverse" of a grayscale value x is simply 255-x

 ## Step 4: Apply a Gaussian blur and blend the grayscle image with the blurred negative
 ```python
     blur_image = cv2.GaussianBlur(invert_image, (21, 21), 0)
     inverted_blur_image = 255 - blur_image
     sketch_image = cv2.divide(gray_image, inverted_blur_image, scale=256.0)
 ```
+A Gaussian blur is an effective way to both reduce noise and reduce the amount of detail in an image (also called smoothing an image).
+We can implement the dodge function by using `cv2.divide`

 ## Step 5: Displaying the output
 ```python
     cv2.imshow('Sketch Demo',sketch_image)